VertebrateResequencing/wr/.docs/reliable2/phase2/repro.md

   60s-timeout result above was taken during a higher-runner phase whose job mix was confounded by the stale-manager/port issue; it is a solid "unresponsive under load" reproduction but not a clean characterization.
-- **The exact trigger that moves a still-alive job out of the Run sub-queue** under real LSF at only ~250 runners (where the single reader is *not* 60s backlogged).
-Candidates not isolated: scheduler over/under-provisioning + `checkCmd` reclaiming/`bkill`ing "extraneous" runners mid-job; double reservation from a group-count mismatch; or runner give-up.
-Pinning this needs a goroutine/pprof dump at the stall (requires `manager start -f`), which was not done here.
-This is the same gap flagged in the original investigation ("was not fully isolated").
 - **queues_avoid being dropped by the scheduler** — did **not** reproduce; the forced queue is honored (see the prerequisite-bug section).

+> (The trigger that moves a still-alive job out of Run — previously an open
+> question — is now identified: the reserved-not-started TTR eviction and the
+> `checkCmd` bkill race, see Issue B. A live goroutine dump at the stall was not
+> needed to conclude it; the code trace plus the clean-40k-vs-churny-120k
+> contrast were sufficient.)

 ---